Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/currencies-delete.md

 Delete a Currency by code.

-The Currency can only be deleted if it is not used by any Value Stores or Programs.
+The Currency can only be deleted if it is not used by any Values or Programs.

 ---